Open event at the 44th Chess Olympiad: Round 1

 The first round went in line with the expectations and a total of 76 out of 92 matches ended 4–0.
 Among the top favourites, India, Spain, Azerbaijan and Poland blanked Zimbabwe, Wales, Algeria and Syria, respectively.
 The top-ranked team of the United States conceded a half point to Angola after Levon Aronian drew with the Black pieces on board one against David Silva.
 Aronian played risky in the middlegame and ended up in a position being an exchange down.
-However, his opponent agreed the draw offer after move 41 in a position which was arguably winning for him (see diagram).
+However, his opponent accepted the draw offer after move 41 in a position which was arguably winning for him (see diagram).

 World Champion Magnus Carlsen rested in the first round, but his team did not have problems beating Lebanon 3½–½.
 Johan-Sebastian Christiansen got in trouble in his game as Black on the third board after he had misplayed the position, but he was eventually able to reach a drawn position upon threefold repetition.
-The biggest upset in the first round perhaps happened in the match between Guyana and Andorra where Guyana's Anthony Drayton Huayan defeated Jordi Fluvia who was rated 500 points better than his opponent.
+One of the biggest upsets in the first round happened in the match between Guyana and Andorra, where Guyana's Anthony Drayton Huayan defeated Jordi Fluvia, who was rated 500 points better than his opponent.
 There was great fight in Alexei Shirov's game against Grzegorz Toczek of Wales, but Shirov managed to score a win in an attacking style, sacrificing a piece to catch his opponent's King in the centre.